svelteuidev/svelteui/docs/src/pages/index.md

 			Less Code.
 Elegant Solutions.
 		</Title>
 		<Text size="xl" align="center" root="p">
-			Spend less time writing UI code and more time building a great experience for your customers.
+			Spend less time writing UI code and more time building a great experience.
 			<br />
 			Don't like what you see?
 Customize every component anyway you like!
 		</Text>